AustinMichaelColeman/melo-gen-ai/README.md

 # smart-playlist-generator

-A ChatGPT plugin for generating playlists for YouTube Music™
+A smart playlist generator plugin for ChatGPT and for YouTube Music™

 ## Getting started